-Live data comparison: See real-time HostScore, Google ratings, and Trustpilot scores for Hostinger vs Bluehost side by side in our hosting comparison tool.
+Live data comparison: See live HostScore, Google ratings, and Trustpilot scores for Hostinger vs Bluehost side by side in our hosting comparison tool.

 Which Host Actually Delivers Better Value for Budget-Conscious Users?

-Hostinger consistently outperforms Bluehost in speed tests while costing 40% less for comparable plans.
-I've migrated 47 client sites between these providers over the past two years, and the performance gap is measurable.
-Hostinger's Single plan at $2.99/month loads WordPress sites in 1.2 seconds average, while Bluehost's Basic plan at $7.99/month averages 2.1 seconds.
-That speed difference translates to real conversion impact for e-commerce clients.
+Hostinger beats Bluehost in speed tests and costs about 40% less for comparable plans.
+I have migrated 47 client sites between these providers over the past two years, the performance gap shows up every time.
+Hostinger's Single plan at $2.99/month loads WordPress sites in 1.2 seconds on average, while Bluehost's Basic plan at $7.99/month averages 2.1 seconds.
+On e-commerce sites, that gap costs sales.

-The value equation gets clearer when you factor in renewal pricing.
+Value gets clearer once renewals kick in.
 Hostinger's plans renew at $3.99/month after the promotional period, while Bluehost jumps to $11.99/month.
-For agencies managing multiple client sites, that pricing difference compounds quickly.
-However, Bluehost includes more marketing credits and has stronger brand recognition, which some clients prefer despite the higher cost.
+Agencies running multiple client sites feel that difference compound fast.
+Bluehost does include more marketing credits and has stronger brand recognition, and some clients still prefer it despite the higher cost.

 How Do Loading Speeds Compare in Real-World Testing?